ShannonZ/playground/README.md

 # playground
 For bug reproduce

-MouseOver Animation cannot be triggered when using mahapps.metro.
+MouseOver Animation (rotation 360 degrees) cannot be triggered when using mahapps.metro.